Vitamin D plays an important role in the absorption of calcium and phosphorus in the gut. We produce it when our skin is exposed to sunlight.

 Fultium D3 20000iu is a treatment dose for vitamin D deficiency, whereas 800iu is a maintenance dose.
 The numbers indicate the difference in the strength of the active ingredient colecalciferol.
 The 800iu capsules have the equivalent to 20 micrograms of vitamin D whereas the 20000iu versions have the equivalent of 500 micrograms.

 Should I take fultium D3?

 This will depend on the severity of your vitamin D deficiency or how likely it is that you might develop one.
 Your suitability may also be influenced by current or previous medical conditions or treatments.
-Read the complete product description and complete our medical questionnaire so one of our doctors can assess your case.

 Are there different side effects?